AmineAfia/WAGDI/README.md

 Every time you play, you fund public goods.

-Say John 🕺 and Alice 💃 want to play, both use a web3 browser to join:
+Say John 🕺 and Alice 💃 want to play, both use a web3 browser to join, if using your phone please use the browser on the Metamask app

-1 Alice starts the game by using this https://wagdi.vercel.app, stakes an amount to the pot and shares the gameID with John.
+1. Alice starts the game by using this https://wagdi.vercel.app, stakes an amount to the pot and shares the gameID with John.

 2. John joins the game using https://wagdi.vercel.app/join, stakes the same amount to the pot and inputs the gameID